NeethaAswin/TheNews/README.md

 # TheNews

 **Task** :
-The application fetches a list of articles from TheGuardian API endpoint where I can get the live data of news feeds.
+The application fetches a list of articles from TheNews API endpoint where I can get the live data of news feeds.
 On selecting a news feed from the list, detail news will be presented to the user.

 Launch the application and the screen will be presented with news feeds.